International

 Main Sectors of Industry

-The agricultural sector went through a serious crisis in the 1990s and remains highly subsidised.
-Nowadays, it accounts for 1.8% of the country's GDP and employed 3% of the labour force (World Bank, latest data available).
-The country has an agricultural area of 3.5 million ha and a forest area of 2.65 million ha (FAO).
+The Czech agricultural sector went through a serious crisis in the 1990s and remains highly subsidised.
+Nowadays, it accounts for 1.9% of the country's GDP and employes 3% of the labour force (World Bank, latest data available).
+Czechia has an agricultural area of 3.5 million ha and a forest area of 2.65 million ha (FAO).
 The main agricultural products are sugar beet, potatoes, wheat, barley and poultry.
 Organic farming in the country is characterized mainly by the extensive breeding of cattle, goats and sheep in less favourable agricultural areas.
-In 2022, the EU Commission approved a EUR 20.2 million scheme to support Czech agricultural producers in the context of Russia's invasion of Ukraine, which consists mainly of a reduction of the principal of operating loans granted to primary agricultural producers.
-According to the latest figures from the Czech Statistical Office, cereals production increased by 26.8% year-on-year in 2022 reaching CZK 58.1 billion, while the net value output rose by 5.6%.
+According to the first estimates from the Czech Statistical Office, cereals production decreased by 3.4% year-on-year in 2023 reaching CZK 25.1 billion; whereas that of animal products increased to CZK 27.9 billion (+3,3% y-o-y).

-Services account for 58.8% of GDP and employ nearly 60% of the active population.
+Services account for 59.2% of GDP and employ nearly 61% of the active population.
 The tourism sector recorded a pace of sustained growth in recent years, which was partially hampered by the COVID-19 pandemic.
-Nevertheless, the sector started its recovery in 2022: according to data from the Czech Statistical Office, the country hosted 2.8 million visitors in the first quarter of the year, a sharp rise compared with the mere 280,000 visitors recorded in all of the previous year.
+Nevertheless, the sector started its recovery in 2022 and continued in 2023 when the overall guest count during the summer season surpassed the figures recorded in the pre-COVID year 2019 for the first time.
+The increase in arrivals stood at 4.3%, and the number of overnight stays exceeded the 2019 levels by 2.4%.
+Notably, the year witnessed an almost 15% rise in the accommodation of Czech visitors.
+However, there remains an absence of about one-tenth of foreign guests, indicating a potential area for improvement or exploration in attracting international visitors.
 In 2021, there were 46 licensed banks operating in the Czech Republic: four large banks, five medium-sized banks, nine small banks, 23 branches of foreign banks and five building societies.
-37 entities were controlled by foreign owners, of which 12 were banks and 25 were branches.
-At the end of the year, the total value of the banking sector's assets increased by about 7%, to EUR 340 billion, representing about 141% of the country’s GDP.
+37 entities were controlled by foreign owners, of which 12 were banks and 25 were branches (data European Banking Federation, latest data available).
+As of January 31, 2023, the total assets of commercial banks stood at approximately USD 438 billion (data U.S. Department of State).

 Breakdown of Economic Activity By Sector Agriculture Industry Services